 - By transcribing the content and publishing it in its entirety, as it is

-- By creating an article that’s based on information you share in the video
+- By creating an article that’s based on the information you share in the video

-The first one is a common use case for republishing interviews or podcasts episodes, or short webinars.
-This way, brands ensure that new site visitors discover other types of content they invest into.
+The first one is a common use case for republishing interviews or podcast episodes, or short webinars.
+This way, brands ensure that new site visitors discover other types of content they invest in.
 It’s about making the most of your website as your marketing real estate.

 You can also kill two birds with one stone and publish a video at the beginning of the blog post, and then write an article beneath it.
 The benefit of this approach is that you are addressing different types of content consumers, but you also have the opportunity to optimize your content and increase your chances of ranking for relevant keywords.